 Creating epoxy tables does not have to be stressful if you get the suitable materials and with little practice.
 If you are designing a table for a dining room, an elm slab is an excellent choice for an epoxy top.

-Darker than sycamore, this thick wood is naturally resistant to water, making it a perfect choice for exterior epoxy tables.
-Elm is available in various natural colors, including light brown to dark red.
+Darker than sycamore, this thick wood is naturally water-resistant, making it a perfect choice for exterior epoxy tables.
+Elm is available in various natural colors, including light brown and dark red.

 The wood can withstand the elements without being easily damaged, so you can also use it for outdoor furniture.
 Although Elm is a dense wood, you can easily shape it, so it is an excellent choice for inexperienced woodworkers.